Wheeler developed many tactics in pressure politics. In fact, many call pressure politics “Wheelerism.”

 II.
 Effective Leader

 Under Wayne Wheeler’s leadership, the League focused entirely on achieving Prohibition.
-It organized at the grass-roots level and worked extensively through churches.
-The League supported or opposed candidates entirely based entirely on their position regarding prohibition.
-It completely disregard their party affiliation or position on other issues.
+It organized at the grass-roots level.
+And it also worked extensively through churches.
+The League supported or opposed candidates entirely based entirely on their position on prohibition.
+It completely disregard their party affiliation or other matters.
 And it worked with the two major parties instead of the smaller Prohibition Party.

 III.
 Deeply Committed to Prohibition